Tizon History, Family Crest & Coats of Arms

-Norman Conquest of England occurred.
+The history of the name Tizon goes back, perhaps as far as 1066, when the Norman Conquest of England occurred.
 Soon after this event, the name would have been given to a fiesty or hot-tempered person.
 The name is a metaphor derived from the Old French word tison meaning fire-brand.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Tizon family